 Our capacity-building initiatives at the individual, institutional, and regional levels facilitate HIV treatment and prevention services, including counseling and testing; provision of other prevention methods; and referral to care and treatment.

 IAVI also works with local partners to enhance the efficiency of regional and national research ethics committees.
 In these efforts, we emphasize community support and understanding of the research, with a particular focus on conducting ethical studies.

 Policy & Advocacy

 IAVI strives to ensure a supportive environment for HIV vaccine and prevention R&D in Africa.
-We work with donors, policymakers, and political leaders to translate science into guidelines for HIV prevention research and treatment across the continent in coordination with institutions such as the World Health Organization.
+We work with donors, policymakers, and political leaders to translate science into guidelines for HIV prevention research and treatment across the continent in coordination with institutions such as the World Health Organization and African Union.
 We strive to incorporate the voices of the countries most affected by HIV into this work in order to ensure a strong framework for, and access to, future prevention technologies.